The Good Samaritan Institute

 Advice for Caretakers Regarding Degenerative Diseases – May 25, 2016

 Understanding Your Sleep – April 5, 2016

 Ten Clinical Neuro-Ophthalmology Findings You Don’t Want to Miss – November 3, 2015

 The Good Sam Institute offers internship opportunities to qualified students seeking medical experience.
 Interns are selected each semester (Fall, Spring, Summer).

 Applications for the Summer internship positions will be accepted from April 1, 2017 until April 14, 2017.
 Interviews will be conducted the last week of April and first week of May.
 If you are interested in applying, please read the program description and requirements and complete an application.

 Good Samaritan’s staff nurse practitioners provide opportunities for preceptorship each semester for nurse practitioner students and physician assistance students.
 We have a very limited number of spaces and a very large demand.
 We accept only students who are in the final clinical semester.
 Please wait to apply until you are entering your final semester.
 We do give preference to students who speak Spanish as our providers are fluent and many of our patients speak Spanish.

-Please go HERE to complete an application.
 Applications for summer semester will be accepted until April 21, 2017.